 An NDA is a contract between two parties where one (typically the employee or hired independent contractor) agrees not to disclose certain sensitive information learned from the other (typically the employer or hiring party).
 NDAs are often used by companies in tech and manufacturing with patents, trade secrets, and processes to protect confidential information.
 They are also used by entrepreneurs and startups as they hire third parties to develop and test their ideas.

 Benefits of a Nondisclosure Agreement.

 First, protecting your information from disclosure.
 Second, identifying and documenting your ownership of the information.
 There’s also the added benefit that using an NDA can empower you to put your idea out there whether to test it in the marketplace or bring in a third party to help with a certain aspect of it.
-This will give you the confidence to let people inside your business and be an invaluable and critical process for fine turning your idea.
+This will give you the confidence to let people inside your business and be an invaluable and critical process for fine-tuning your idea.

 Should I have my employees and contractors sign an NDA?